iwatkot/maps4fs/README.md

 ![Modder Toolbox](https://github.com/user-attachments/assets/dffb252f-f5c0-4021-9d45-31e5bccc0d9b)

-### Tool categories
+### Tool Categories
 Tools are divided into categories, which are listed below.
-#### Textures and DEM
+#### For Textures and DEM
 - **GeoTIFF windowing** - allows you to upload your GeoTIFF file and select the region of interest to extract it from the image.
-It's useful when you have high-resolution DEM data and want to create the height map using it.
+It's useful when you have high-resolution DEM data and want to create a height map using it.

-#### Background terrain
+#### For Background terrain
 - **Convert image to obj model** - allows you to convert the image to the obj model.
 You can use this tool to create the background terrain for your map.
 It can be extremely useful if you have access to the sources of high-resolution DEM data and want to create the background terrain using it.

 ## Supported objects